The Best .458 SOCOM Uppers

 This round’s history is one of innovation — and a need to solve the problem of stopping power or lack thereof.
 The .458 SOCOM came about from Task Force Ranger’s experience in Mogadishu during Operation Gothic Serpent (the same battle the spawned the film Black Hawk Down.)

-The Rangers noted that since Somalis would chew the drug Khat to counter the effects of hunger (Somalia being plagued by famine at the time), a byproduct was that the drug increased their pain tolerance.
+The Rangers noted that since Somalis would chew the drug Khat to counter the effects of hunger (Somalia being plagued by famine at the time), a byproduct was that the drug increased their pain tolerance, requiring multiple shots to stop an assailant.

 Marty ter Weeme, the founder of a company called Teppo Jutsu, L.L.C., developed the .458 SOCOM round to meet Spec Ops Command requirements.
 Specifically, the new cartridge had to fit within the existing AR platform and fire heavier bullets at subsonic speeds.

-As with military rounds, for the .458 SOCOM to be viable it had to be suppressor-friendly (hence the low velocity) and cycle on semi or full-auto.
-The result is what you see today, but beyond the cartridge’s historical significance, one lasting benefit of the innovation is the ease of adding a .458 SOCOM upper to a standard AR lower and running it in unmodified 30-round AR magazines.
+As with US Special Operations Command requirements, for the .458 SOCOM to be viable it had to be suppressor-friendly (hence the low velocity) and cycle on semi or full-auto.
+The result is what you see today, but beyond the cartridge’s historical significance, one lasting benefit of the innovation is the ease of adding a .458 SOCOM upper receiver to a standard AR lower and running it in unmodified 30-round AR magazines.
 Quite the trick for such a large round.

 The .458 SOCOM round is an excellent self-defense and hunting round built for stopping power.
 The .458 SOCOM round is often compared to the .45-70 cartridge, with which many hunters are probably familiar.